 Residence hall staff receive orientation of their roles during a fire or fire drill.
 The resident assistants, resident life coordinators and resident life directors receive general fire safety and fire extinguisher training during fall training.
 Residence hall students participate in two fire drills during the academic year.
-Additional fire safety training is offered to the students at events, such as, Fall Festival and October Fire Safety Month.
+Additional fire safety training is offered to the students at events, such as, FYRE First Year Residence Experience, Fall Festival and October Fire Safety Month.

-All employees were required to take on-line fire extinguisher use through J.J.
-Keller, third party vendor, for the 2016-2017 year.
 Further, all Building Captains and Emergency Response Team members receive fire extinguisher training using the BullEx - Fire Extinguisher Training Simulator during annual building captain training.
-All employees are encouraged to take part in fire extinguisher training, using the simulator, during fire safety month at each campus.
+All employees are encouraged to take part in fire extinguisher training, using the simulator, during October fire safety month at each campus.
 An "Emergency-Quick Flip Chart" is disseminated to all employees for desk reference listing emergency notification and protocol in the case of a fire emergency.